This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The Alabama Medical Liability Act outlines how malpractice cases can proceed.
 For instance, there are tight restrictions in the state on experts who can testify in these cases.
 This makes it hard for plaintiffs and their attorneys to find the right medical expert to help prove their case.

-Another tough part of the law is the contributory negligence rule.
+Another tricky part of the law is the contributory negligence rule.
 This rule states that if the plaintiff is negligent for the harm caused, even by just one percent, there can be no monetary award.

 Disability Rights in Alabama